 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as
+MCL's are set as close to the MCLG's as feasible.

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.